anvictorsantos/alexa-skill-kit-sdk-in-node.js-about-statistics-numbers-of-covid-19-in-brazil/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for detai
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details